 National Provider Data Bank Dispute Resolution and Appeals

-When a report is filed with the Data Bank, the immediate and long-term consequences for a physician who is the subject of the report can be severe and include devastating financial consequences that are often impossible to fully anticipate at the time of the report.
-The consequences have been described as a “domino effect” with regard to the physician’s (or other provider’s) state medical board, hospital privileges, employment, managed care and third-party payer contracts, and professional societies.
+When an NPDB report is filed against a physician, the immediate and long-term consequences for the physician can be severe and may include devastating long-term financial consequences that are often impossible to fully anticipate at the time of the report.
+Such consequences can be cascading with regard to the physician’s state medical board, hospital privileges, employment, managed care and third-party payer contracts, and professional societies.
 This is a very serious issue for physicians and other health care providers.

 Where a challenge to an NPDB report is successful, HRSA will order the reporting health care entity or a government agency to void and remove the report or to revise it to make it accurate.
 We assist and advocate for physicians in the following types of legal engagements that concern the Data Bank: